Campus Improvement Plan

 Goal 1: STUDENT ACHIEVEMENT.
 Frostwood Elementary School students will master rigorous academic standards to ensure college and career readiness.

-Performance Objective 2: STUDENT GROWTH: By June 2025, Frostwood Elementary School will increase the percentage of students demonstrating STAAR Redesign academic growth in reading and math by 2 percentage points or ≥ to 85%.
+Performance Objective 2: STUDENT GROWTH: By June 2026, Frostwood Elementary School will increase the percentage of annual growth points earned by students demonstrating STAAR academic growth in reading language arts and math by 2 percentage points or ≥ 85%.

-Strategy's Expected Result/Impact: Student growth in reading and math
+Strategy's Expected Result/Impact: Student academic growth in reading and math

-Staff Responsible for Monitoring: Principal, APs, CAIS, Instructional Specialist, Intervention, and teachers.
+Staff Responsible for Monitoring: Administrators, CAIS, Instructional Specialist, Intervention, and teachers.

 Strategy 2: Teams will meet biweekly in PLCs with administrators, and instructional specialists to ensure integration of best instructional practices and to analyze assessment data.

-Staff Responsible for Monitoring: Principal, APs, CAIS, Interventionists, Instructional Specialist and teachers.
+Staff Responsible for Monitoring: Administrators, CAIS, Instructional Specialist, Intervention, and teachers.

 Funding Sources: - 199 PIC 11 - Instructional Services - $1,000

-Staff Responsible for Monitoring: Principal, APs, Instructional Specialists, CAIS, Interventionists, and teachers.
+Staff Responsible for Monitoring: Administrators, CAIS, Instructional Specialist, Intervention, and teachers.

 Goals